sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 [Play with this code](https://codesandbox.io/s/little-water-zijgq)

 `token` will be a JWT that contains the `data` object, is signed with `p@s$w0rD`, and expires in an hour.
-This code generates this JWT:
+This code will generate this JWT:

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJkYXRhIjp7ImlkIjozNDEyLCJ1c2VybmFtZSI6Im1pbGVkYXZpcyJ9LCJpYXQiOjE2MjkwNzI3ODMsImV4cCI6MTYyOTA3NjM4M30.eJLVitNuZbulLSXVdNtrcVBCIord4f5ybz-tvHFVf_w